Pascoe Law FirmNeck Back Injuries

-Neck & Back Injury Lawyer
+Neck Pain and Back Injury Lawyer

-Common Causes of Back and Neck Pain
+Common Causes for Neck Pain or Back Pain

 - Slipped Discs– along the spine are little discs that absorb your everyday movements of walking, running, jumping, and falling.
 Having a slipped disc can be extremely painful as you will feel that something is out of place on your back.

 - Sciatica– Sciatica is pressure on the sciatic nerve which causes pain, numbness, tingling, or weakness in the leg.
 The sciatic nerve is in the lower spine and travels down the back of the legs.
 It provides sensation to the legs and controls the back of the knee and lower leg.
 Sciatica is commonly caused by a slipped disc, pelvic injury or fracture.
 It is symptom of a medical problem and not independent medical condition typically.